-All four major waste contracts, Landfill, Materials Recovery Facility, Organic Waste Treatment and Bring Service, performed satisfactorily during the year, from a financial point of view, representing £27m or 88% of the total income for the year.
+All four major waste contracts, Landfill, Materials Recovery Facility, Organic Waste Treatment and Bring Service, performed satisfactorily during the year, from a financial point of view, representing £21m or 86% of the total income for the year (£27m / 86% in 2012/13).
+The reduction in income year-on-year was as a result of lower tonnage volumes going through the Landfill contract as a consequence of other contractual arrangement by some councils.